logstash/logstash.net/index.md

 # Demo

-You can see a screencast demonstration here: [Screencast]
+You can see a screencast introduction here; it introduces logstash and demonstrates the websocket output for live log streaming: [Screencast]

 What's the web interface look like?
 [Screenshot]